NickIOT72/install_zephyr_nrf_wsl/README.md

 ---

 ## Set up WSL
 To install WSL use the command  `wsl --install` and it will ask for UNIX name and password to initialize it.
-After that, write exit() on WSL.
+After that, close the WSL prompt.

 Once installed and closed or if you have installed already, use the command on Power Shell: